Claiming the Federal Adoption Tax Credit for 2016

 - For more about the adoption tax credit, see our main page on the subject and our FAQS

-- If you finalized your adoption in a year other than 2015, please use the links to go to the page of the year frough you adopted.
+- If you finalized your adoption in a year other than 2016, please use the links on the right (or below if on a small screen) to go to the page of the year that you adopted.

-For adoptions finalized* in 2015, there is a federal adoption tax credit of up to $13,400 per child.
-The 2015 adoption tax credit is NOT a refundable credit, which means you only benefit from the credit if you have federal income tax liability (see below).
+For adoptions finalized* in 2016, the adoption tax credit is up to $13,460 per child.
+The 2016 adoption tax credit is not a refundable credit, which means you only benefit from the credit if you have federal income tax liability (see below).

 *Please note that prospective adopters who have non-finalized US adoptions may be able to claim an adoption tax credit before their adoptions are finalized.
 See the main adoption tax credit page for more on non-finalized US adoptions.